+The Company recognizes revenue from contracts with customers when, or as, the Company satisfies its performance obligations by transferring the promised services to the customers.
 Fee income is derived from services provided to the Company's participating RHOs to market and administer tax credit-eligible contributions to the RHO Program.
+The amount of revenue recognized reflects the consideration ("transaction price") the Company expects to be entitled to in exchange for the transfer of the services to the customer.
 The Company records revenue of 3.0% for all completed donations to RHOs, a statutory administration fee prescribed by Georgia law.
-For the period from Inception to December 31, 2018, the Company processed contributions of approximately \$54 million to RHOs participating with the Company.
+The Company processed contributions of approximately \$46.5 million and \$54 million to RHOs participating with the Company for the year ended December 31, 2019 and for the period from Inception to December 31, 2018, respectively.